 Unlike most other heating customers, oil users can shop around for the best deal and buy fuel when prices are lower, helping you to save money.
 When you place an order here are the things your distributor will need to know:

 Just as regular servicing maximises the performance of your car and minimises the risk of breakdown, so it will keep your oil heating system operating at peak performance, reduce fuel bills and save on costly call out fees.
 Servicing work requires the use of combustion efficiency testing equipment so is best carried out by a skilled OFTEC registered technician.
 Service is normally required every year, but for a few appliances, six monthly attention is recommended by the manufacturer.

 As well as the boiler itself, your heating system controls need to be regularly checked for correct operation and this should form part of the annual service.
 It is also important that your oil storage tank is inspected annually.Find an OFTEC registered technician in your area

-Oil delivery companies from the FPS Limited are committed to providing you with excellent serviceFind details of oil suppliers in your area
+Oil delivery companies who are members of the Federation of Petroleum Suppliers are committed to providing you with excellent serviceFind details of oil suppliers in your area

 Get to know your oil tank is a booklet published by the Environment Agency with the support and assistance of the FPS and OFTEC.Download